-Bachelor of Economics (BEcon) in Development Economics
+Bachelor of Social Sciences (Honours) in Development Economics

 Features: Total 3,450 marks and 138 credits, 8 semesters over 48 months.